 • Preheat oven to 450 degrees F, with a pizza stone inside if possible (or use a baking sheet turned upside down).

-• Place calzones on a large piece of parchment paper.
+• Bake: Place calzones on a large piece of parchment paper.
 Use a sharp knife to make a small slit on top of each calzone (for steam to escape while baking).
 Lightly brush tops of calzones with beaten egg, then sprinkle with a little parmesan cheese and Italian seasoning.

-• Transfer calzones (on the parchment paper) to the hot pizza stone or baking sheet in the oven.
+• Cool: Transfer calzones (on the parchment paper) to the hot pizza stone or baking sheet in the oven.
 Bake for 12-14 minutes or until golden brown.
 Allow to cool for at least 10 minutes before serving.

 • Serve with warmed pizza sauce or Marinara sauce for dipping.
 Or try other dipping sauces like white garlic sauce, ranch, Alfredo, or bbq sauce.